 ABSTRACT

 Anthropogenic watershed disturbance by deforestation, mining, agriculture, and urbanization often increases fluvial sediment yields, enhancing sediment stress on aquatic ecosystems near the outlets of impacted watersheds.
-Suspended sediment yields (SSY) from undisturbed and human-disturbed portions of a small (1.8 km2), steep, tropical watershed that drains to a sediment-stressed coral reef were measured during baseflow and storm events.
-Event-wise SSY (SSYEV) for 64 storms was calculated from data on precipitation (P), water discharge (Q), turbidity (T), and suspended sediment concentration (SSC), collected downstream of key sediment sources.
-The contribution of human-disturbed areas to SSYEV was quantified using a sediment budget and the Disturbance Ratio.
-SSC and SSYEV were significantly higher downstream of the quarry during base- and stormflows.
-The human-disturbed subwatershed accounted for 86% of SSYEV on average, and has caused a 3.6x increase over natural sediment loading.
-Specific SSY (tons/area) from the quarry was over 120x higher than natural forest, and the quarry, which covers 5% of the watershed area, contributed nearly 51% of total SSYEV.
-Similar to mountainous watersheds in semi-arid and temperate watersheds, SSYEV from both the undisturbed and disturbed watersheds had the highest correlation with event maximum discharge (Qmax, Pearson's R=0.89 for both watersheds) compared with event total precipitation, event total Q, and an erosivity index.
-Annual sediment yield estimates varied from 29-70 tons/yr (tons/km2 /yr) from the undisturbed subwatershed, and 341-450 tons/yr (tons/km2 /yr) from the human-disturbed subwatershed, depending on the estimation method.
+Suspended sediment yields (SSY) were measured during baseflow and storm events from undisturbed and human-disturbed portions of a small (1.8 km2), steep, tropical watershed that drains to a sediment-stressed coral reef.
+Event-wise SSY (SSYEV) was calculated for 64 storms from measurements of water discharge (Q), turbidity (T), and suspended sediment concentration (SSC) collected downstream of key sediment sources.
+SSC and SSYEV were significantly higher downstream of an aggregate quarry during both base- and stormflows.
+The human-disturbed subwatershed accounted for 86% of SSYEV at the outlet on average, and has increased loads to the coast by 3.6x over the natural background.
+Specific SSY (tons/area) from the quarry was over 120x higher than natural forest, and the quarry, which covers 1% of the watershed area, contributed nearly 51% of total SSYEV at the outlet.
+Similar to mountainous watersheds in semi-arid and temperate climates, SSYEV from both the undisturbed and disturbed watersheds had the strongest correlation with event maximum discharge (Qmax, Pearson's R=0.89 for both watersheds) compared with event total precipitation, event total Q, and an erosivity index.
+Annual sediment yield estimates varied from 29-70 tons/km2 /yr from the undisturbed subwatershed, and 341-450 tons/yr (tons/km2 /yr) from the human-disturbed subwatershed, depending on the estimation method.
 Only 10% of the watershed is disturbed by humans but sediment yield has been increased significantly (3.6x).
-Identification of hotspots like the quarry will help sediment mitigation and coral restoration efforts.
+Sediment loads were very sensitive to land cover change, and identification of sediment hotspots like the quarry will help sediment mitigation and coral restoration efforts.

-.

 Keywords:

-Sediment yield, Mountainous catchments, Land use, Storm events, coastal sediment deposition, American Samoa
+Sediment yield, volcanic islands, mountainous catchments, land use, storm events, coastal sediment load, American Samoa

 Introduction